rethinkdb/rethinkdb-rs/1-get-started/install/arch.md

 Edit `PKGBUILD` to customize the build at this point.

-Install thedependencies, build and install the package (the `-s` flag causes `makepkg` to attempt to install explicit build dependencies):
+Install the dependencies, build and install the package (the `-s` flag causes `makepkg` to attempt to install explicit build dependencies):

 ```bash